shpaz/openshift-data-workshop/4-explore-eck-operator/README.md

 ## Step 3

-Switch to `YAML View` under the `Create Elasticsearch` section, and make sure you understand each one of the values presented in the YAML.
+Under the `Create Elasticsearch` section, and make sure you understand each one of the values presented in the YAML.

 Switch the number of `Elasticsearch` instances to 1 and hit the `Create` button on the down left in order to complete the installation: